otienof534/word-count/README.md

-# Hello,
+# word-count
+The word-count code
-This is a program to count number of words in a row
+This is to count the number of words in a row of a dataset